-A 20-plus year donor to the University, Jepson (member, UConn Alumni Association) is also the director of the Academic Advisory Center in the College of Agriculture and Natural Resources, a position she has held since 1988, and assistant professor in residence in the Neag School of Education.
+A 20-plus year donor to the University, Jepson (member, UConn Alumni Association) is also the director of the Academic Advisory Center in the College of Agriculture, Health and Natural Resources, a position she has held since 1988, and assistant professor in residence in the Neag School of Education.
 Her connection to nature and animals traces its way back to her childhood, as an active 4-H member and one of six children who all went on to work or study agriculture in some way.

 As an undergraduate, Jepson was the first in her family to graduate from college, a goal that was supported by working at a veterinarian's office, a work-study position in Pathobiology, and a scholarship from The Grange.
 She feels that her UConn professors gave her an excellent view of the entire range of agriculture, which expanded her perspective and directed her toward the notion of teaching about it.